Stem Cell Transplant Basics

 There are two main types of stem cell/bone marrow transplant.
 Your physician will decide what type of transplant should be used for your treatment and the source of the stem cells:

-• An autologous transplant uses a patient's own stem cells.
-Stem cells are collected from the patient and frozen in liquid nitrogen before transplant conditioning.
-Following conditioning treatment, the patient's stem cells are returned to the body to help it produce healthy red and white blood cells and platelets.
+• An autologous transplant uses your own stem cells.
+Stem cells are collected from you and frozen in liquid nitrogen before transplant conditioning.
+Following conditioning treatment, your stem cells are returned to your body to help it produce healthy red and white blood cells and platelets.

-• An allogeneic transplant uses stem cells from a donor whose human leukocyte antigens (HLA) are acceptable matches to the patient's.
-The stem cell donor may be related to the patient or may be an unrelated volunteer found through a donor registry such as the National Marrow Donor Program.
+• An allogeneic transplant uses stem cells from a donor whose human leukocyte antigens (HLA) are acceptable matches to yours.
+The stem cell donor may be related to you or may be an unrelated volunteer found through a donor registry such as the National Marrow Donor Program.
 There are two main types of allogeneic transplants:

-• A myeloablative transplant uses large doses of chemotherapy — or a combination of chemotherapy and radiation – to overcome resistance and eradicate a patient's malignancy.
+• A myeloablative transplant uses large doses of chemotherapy — or a combination of chemotherapy and radiation – to overcome resistance and eradicate your malignancy.

 Rizwan Romee, MD, on Haploidentical Stem Cell Transplant